For three lovely summer days in 2013, we went to the

 Detailed studies for comparisons between copper plate and print

+Close-up of the third proof print.
+Note the fuzzy lines that the ink of the degrees brings.
 From the first proof print to the end result

 More about the artist Lars Nyberg and the GG Print Studio

 Lars outside his studio – GG Print Studio – which is a print studio for artists, situated in Uttersberg, a small village in the middle of Sweden.